 Comments (6)

-Christian Kühnel over 5 years ago
+Christian Kühnel about 6 years ago

 Hi, thanks for this good explanation.
 I have two questions: 1.
 How do you deal with stories that are smaller then the Base Story?
 2. Do your stories include different tasks?
 Do you give points also for single tasks?
 Thanks in advance Christian